-- Installing ‘pop-up’ cycle facilities with a minimum level of physical separation from other traffic; widening existing cycle lanes.
+- Installing cycle facilities with a minimum level of physical separation from other traffic.

 - Introducing pedestrian and cycle zones: restricting access for motor vehicles at certain times (or at all times) to specific streets, or networks of streets, particularly town centres and high streets.

-- Modal filters (also known as filtered permeability); creating quieter routes by stopping motorised through traffic on some roads, using planters or large barriers.
+- Introducing Low Traffic Neighbourhoods (also known as modal filters and filtered permeability); creating quieter routes by stopping motorised through traffic on some roads.

 - Providing additional cycle parking facilities at key locations, such as outside stations and in high streets, to accommodate an increase in cycling.
 For example, by re-purposing parking bays to accommodate cycle racks.